learn-anything/learn-anything/edgedb/cli/readme.md

 wikiFolderPath=path/to/wiki/
 ```

 Example `wikiFolderPath` can link to the `seed` folder.
-If you ran `pnpm dev-setup` in root of project, you have [seed](https://github.com/learn-anything/seed) folder available.
+If you ran `bun dev-setup` in root of project, you have [seed](https://github.com/learn-anything/seed) folder available.
 The path can then be something like:

 ```
 wikiFolderPath=/Users/nikiv/src/learn-anything.xyz/seed/wiki/nikita